shopware/shopware/src/Docs/10-administration/01-administration-start-development.md

 1 plugins, 0 installed, 0 active
 ```

-In case your plugin does not show up you can refresh the plugin list with the `update` command:
+In case your plugin does not show up you can refresh the plugin list with the `refresh` command:

 ```
-bin/console plugin:update
+bin/console plugin:refresh
 ```

 Finally you can install your plugin.
 The `--activate` argument also enables the new plugin so you can see the changes right away: